Riminder/docs-api/hr-json/profile-objects/date-object.md

 # Date
-This object contains extracted date
+This object contains extracted date as iso8601 format, timestamp and parsed date's text.

 ## The Date Object